smhurf/lewagon_challenges/05-Production/04-Airflow/03-Training-Tasks/README.md

 Create `train_weather_ny_history` Table, in EU region, by uploading `NY_weather_data.csv` file.

-Then create a Table merging original data with weather data.
+Then create a Table merging original data with weather data, you can call it `historical_training_input`.
 To do that run from BQ Query editor the command:
 ```bash
 select